Tasman trail notes

 John Tait (1901-1982), a former president of the Nelson Tramping Club, led a volunteer effort to raise funds and to construct the original hut in 1951.
 This was 5 years before Nelson Lakes National Park became New Zealand’s 8th national park.
 The original hut survived 27 years.
 A new hut sits in a clearing with views of Mt Travers and Mt Cupola.

-John Tait Hut is no longer covered by the Backcountry Hut Pass from 30 September to 1st May each year.
-Hut tickets may still be used.
-The adult price for summer is now $20.
-The Backcountry Hut Pass can still be used for camping at any time
+John Tait Hut is NOT covered by the Backcountry Hut Pass from 1 Oct to 30 April each year.
+Buy a Hut ticket from DoC BEFORE your walk.
+The adult price for summer is now $25.
+The Backcountry Hut Pass can still be used for camping at any time.

 Beyond John Tait Hut the track continues up the Travers Valley and has some steeper sections.
 The track passes marked turn-offs to Cupola Hut and Travers Falls, which is a short and worthwhile side trip.